 Music is meant to be a collaborative process because it is inherently meant to be shared.
 Music can often be the lone-thing that is able to bring people from two separate corners of the world together in the same room to work on a joint-venture.
 However, if not accounted for and communicated effectively, sometimes 'business' gets in the way of artistic collaboration.

-The last thing musicians want to do while in the middle of their creative process with another individual, whether another artist, a producer, an audio engineer, or someone adding in a riff on a saxophone, is to interrupt the process and worry about who owns which chunk of what will soon be a finished song, album, etc.
+The last thing musicians want to do while in the middle of their creative process with another individual, whether another artist, a producer, an audio engineer, or someone adding in a riff on a saxophone, is interrupt that process to worry about who owns which chunk of what will soon be a finished song, album, etc.

 An easy way to avoid these problems in your music business is to know and understand how to accurately use what industry professionals refer to as, 'Split Sheets.'

-A split sheet is an agreement that identifies each contributor to a music project and states their ownership percentage in it.
+A split sheet is an agreement that identifies each contributor of a music project, and states their ownership percentage in it.

 The split sheet should include other important information as well, such as the contributors’ performing rights organization (ASCAP, BMI, SESAC, GMR), the specific contribution of each person (i.e., beats, melody, core lyrics, hook), each person’s publisher information, and whether or not there are different versions of the project.

 It can be easy for an artist to think that these details are un-important, but a split sheet serves as evidence of previously agreed upon ownership and will assure a third party, such as a potential publisher or record company, that there are no disputes over splits.